-Effective 1 January 2020, Finland has introduced exit tax rules in line with the EU Anti-Tax Avoidance Directive (ATAD1).
-Under the exit tax rules, the unrealized value of assets will be considered taxable income on transactions such as:
+Effective 1 January 2020, Croatia has introduced exit tax rules in line with the EU Anti-Tax Avoidance Directive (ATAD1).
+Under the exit tax rules, the unrealized value of assets will be considered taxable income in certain transactions such as:

-- where the taxpayer transfers funds from a permanent establishment in Finland to the head office or to a permanent establishment in another State, and such assets are not subject to tax in Finland; or
+- Where the taxpayer transfers property from a permanent establishment in Croatia to the head office or to a permanent establishment in another State, and such assets are not subject to tax in Croatia;

-- where the tax residence of a company subject to tax in Finland is transferred to another country, except in cases where the assets remain connected to a permanent establishment in Finland.
+- Where the tax residence of a company subject to tax in Croatia is transferred to another country, except in cases where the assets remain connected to a permanent establishment in Croatia; or

-Further, the payment of exit tax may be deferred and paid in installments over five years if the transfer is to another EU Member State or EEA state with which Finland has an agreement for mutual assistance in the recovery of taxes.
-The rules also entail situations where deferral payment ceases, and exit tax is fully payable, such as:
+Further, the payment of exit tax may be deferred and paid in installments over five tax periods if the transfer is to another EU Member State or EEA state with which Croatia has an agreement for mutual assistance for the recovery of taxes.